King John Balliol, Earl of Galloway [b.1249, r.1292-6,

 to London and after a show trial, in 1305, was publicly executed

-and disembowelled, such was the cruelty of the day.
-Search for:
+and disemboweled, such was the cruelty of the day.

 However as one danger from the north disappeared, another